MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ### Admin Dashboard

-The admin dashboard page is used by the kitchen fo the restaurant to track orders, servicing them in the order in which they were recieved.
-For this role, it is designed to clearly and simply present the requisite information to user with a minimium of fuss or extraneous details - as such, it includes only the details of the pizza order, the sequence in which they were received and the ability to mark them as completed.
+The admin dashboard page is used by the kitchen for the restaurant to track orders, servicing them in the order in which they were received.
+For this role, it is designed to clearly and simply present the requisite information to user with a minimum of fuss or extraneous details - as such, it includes only the details of the pizza order, the sequence in which they were received and the ability to mark them as completed.
 In addition, there is also a button to flip to previously completed orders and back, if for some reason an order is accidentally marked completed, flipping the buttons functionality (and obviously the text on them).

 ![V1 Admin dashboard](src/Wireframes/V1/PizzaAdminDashboard.png "v1 admin dashboard showing yet to be completed orders in the order they were recieved")